FloridaPlayers/Documents/Constitution.md

 The responsibilities of the Secretary shall be the following:

 1. To keep minutes of all Florida Players meetings.
-2. To coordinate minutes from all committee meetings and to report the same to the Executive Committee.
+2. To coordinate minutes from all committee meetings and to report the same to the Executive Board.
 3. To keep a record of attendance of the Voting Membership.
 4. To keep a record of attendance of the Executive Board and to notify the Executive board of any excessive absences.
 5. To receive and organize applications for membership in Florida Players.